 We’re joined this week by Dr. Kelly McGonigal, to discuss her work at Stanford University, where she is teaching compassion-based practices from the Buddhist tradition, taught in a way that pulls from scientific research and appeals to a secular sensibility.
 As part of her work with CCARE she shares some of her background with Stanford […]

 UPDATE (June 2012): Please note that all admissions for the 2012-2013 program have been completed.
 The admissions process for the next program will begin in 2013, and information will be available at this site at the Stanford Center for Compassion and Altruism Research and Education. ***** The Stanford Center for Compassion and Altruism Research and […]

-Registration for The Science of Willpower (Jan-Mar 2012) through Stanford Continuing Studies is now open.
+Registration for The Science of Willpower (Jan-Mar 2014) through Stanford Continuing Studies is now open.
 We meet Monday evenings, 7-8:50 PM, and the course is open to the public.
-For more information about the course, check out this article from STANFORD Magazine October 2011 By Marina Krakovsky Early in Kelly McGonigal’s eight-week Continuing Studies course on the science of willpower, a middle-aged woman sitting in the large auditorium raised her hand and questioned whether the willpower challenges the instructor […]
+For more information about the course, check out this article from STANFORD Magazine October 2011 ALL ABOUT WILLPOWER By Marina Krakovsky Early in Kelly McGonigal’s eight-week Continuing Studies course on the science of willpower, a middle-aged woman sitting in the […]

 Science is demonstrating how meditation restructures your brain and can train it to concentrate, feel greater compassion, cope with stress, and more.
 Kelly McGonigal tells us about the latest research—and how to put it into practice.
 This article originally appeared in Yoga Journal.